agilebits/onepassword-app-extension/README.md

 ```

 1Password will take care of all the details of collecting information about the currently displayed page, allow the user to select the desired login, and then fill the web form details within the page.

+This cabablity is designed for oauth-like situations.
+If you want the 1Password Extension to show up in the share sheed along side other extensions, please take a look at the `Browser filling Support` use case.

+### Use Case #4: Browser filling Support

 ## Projects supporting iOS 7.1 and earlier